ecs-org/ecs-docs/admin-manual/configuration.md

   #           # Your content here
   #       owner: user:group
   #       permissions: "0600"
-  #   states: # include extra states at state.highstate
+  #   packages: # include extra packages at state.highstate
   #     - qrcode
-  #   packages: # include extra packages at state.highstate
+  #   # states: # string to be executed as a salststack sls at state.highstate
+  #   # # warning: syntax and execution errors will break initial deployment and appliance-update
+  #   states: |
+  #       testing:
+  #         pkg.installed:
-  #     - ghostscript
+  #           - name: curl
   # # update:oncalendar: # set a different update timer than default: "*-*-* 06:30:00"
   # # update:automatic: # default to true, to disable automatic update set to false
   # # XXX: do not update in the time between 00:30 and 06:30 because backup runs at this time